 When using promotional codes, these codes must be defined on the same pricing group as to where the tickets in use are or to be affected by that promotional code.

-There are times such as opening night, offering an encouragement for booking on say a Tuesday night, or where you may have a section of your audience that is being priced differently due to location.
 When this occurs you will define another pricing group and then link it to the applicable date or section via the Pricing Schema.